kaust-rccl/ksl-docs/docs/source/soft_env/ibex/datascience.rst

 If the package is not available in the machine_learning module, then you should do the following.

-- First, install Miniconda in your home directory by following instruction on `GitHub <https://github.com/kaust-rccl/ibex-miniconda-install>`_ (if they haven’t already done so).
+- First, install Miniconda in your user directory by following instruction on `GitHub <https://github.com/kaust-rccl/ibex-miniconda-install>`_ (if they haven’t already done so).

-- Once you have Miniconda installed in your home directory, check if the package is available on the conda-forge Conda channel.
+- Once you have Miniconda installed in your user directory, check if the package is available on the conda-forge Conda channel.

 - If the package is available via conda-forge , then you should install the package from conda-forge.